notnullgames/saywhat-node/README.md

 - You can run it without installing it with `npx saywhat-parse`
 - You can install it in your project with `npm i saywhat-parse`

+If you just want the CLI, and don't use node, I built some standalone binaries of the CLI in [releases](https://github.com/notnullgames/saywhat-node/releases).

 ## CLI

 Run help to get help: